Sureshpatil4348/Fxlabs.ai_Back_end/LIVE_RSI_DEBUGGING.md

 - The feed relies on MT5 candles fetched through `get_ohlc_data`.
 If the terminal is disconnected or delivers stale data, no entries are produced.
 - Only **closed** candles trigger the log, so you will not see updates while a candle is still forming.
-- Timing: A lightweight background task sleeps until the next M1 boundary and then logs.
-Typical latency is under 100 ms, subject to OS scheduler and MT5 response.
+- Timing: A lightweight background task sleeps until the next M1 boundary and then waits ~60 ms for MT5 to finalize the bar before logging.
+Typical end-to-end latency stays under 100 ms, subject to OS scheduler and MT5 response.
 - The RSI calculation uses the same Wilder smoothing pipeline consumed by all RSI alerts, guaranteeing parity between debug output and production triggers.
 - The feature is intentionally scoped to BTC/USD (1 minute) to minimise noise.
 Extend it as needed by adjusting `app/mt5_utils.py`.